 The course evaluation process looks like this:

-- The early evaluation takes place in class at the beginning of the course.
+- The Mutual alignment of expectations is a formative evaluation that takes place in class during the first half of the course.

-- The online survey is open for participation during week 49 (autumn semester) and week 19 (spring semester).
-The survey supplements the final evaluation and participation is anonymous.
+- The Course evaluation (online survey) is open for participation during week 48-49 (autumn semester) and week 18-19 (spring semester).
+Participation is anonymous.
 You access the survey via the course pages in LearnIT.

-The online questionnaire contains four questions and a comment box:
+The online course evaluation survey contains four questions and a comment box: